thrasher-corp/gocryptotrader/exchanges/order/README.md

 	- Deletion of order
 	- Order tracking

 + For futures orders, this package also contains a futures position controller.
 It is responsible for tracking all futures orders that GoCryptoTrader processes.
-It keeps a running history of realised and unreaslied PNL to allow a trader to track their profits.
+It keeps a running history of realised and unrealised PNL to allow a trader to track their profits.
 Positions are closed once the exposure reaches zero, then upon a new futures order being processed, a new position is created.
 To view futures positions, see the GRPC command `getfuturesposition`

 ## Donations